centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 Additionally, the *File* type has the following parameter:

 Max file size
-  The maximum size of log file in bytes.
+  The maximum size of a log file in bytes.
   When the file has reached its limit, the old data will be overwritten in a round-robin fashion.

 A broker will usually have at least one *file* logger which will log configuration and error messages.
 Others can be configured freely.
-A maximal logger (every category to *Yes* and logging level to *Very detailed*) is valuable to debug some issues, but be warned that it will quickly generate a very large amount of data.
+A maximal logger (every category set to *Yes* and logging level set to *Very detailed*) is valuable to debug some issues, but be warned that it will quickly generate a very large amount of data.